memosstilvi/emr-cost-calculator/README.md

   * `emr_cost_calculator.py total --region=<The region you launched your clusters in> --created_after=<YYYY-MM-DD> --created_before=<YYYY-MM-DD>`
 2. Get the cost of an EMR cluster given the cluster id
   * `emr_cost_calculator.py cluster --region=<The region you launched your clusters in> --cluster_id=<j-xxxxxxxxxxxx>`

+In both cases the aws_access_key_id and the aws_secret_access_key, which are required to connect to the AWS EMR API, can be passed as parameters to the script.
+Alternatively, you can set the environment variables:

+`AWS_ACCESS_KEY_ID - Your AWS Access Key ID AWS_SECRET_ACCESS_KEY - Your AWS Secret Access Key`

 ####On demand prices